pxmage/react-native-styled-px2dp/README.md

 ```

 ### 3. use your configured `styled`
-Now you can write css px values exactly what your visual disign tells you ;)
+Now you can write css px values exactly what your visual design tells you ;)

-The library will translate px into dp according to the design width of your visual disign.
+The library will translate px into dp according to the design width of your visual design.
 ```javascript
 import { styled } from 'path-to-your/my-styled'
 export const Logo = styled.Image`